jasper-tms/knowledge-base/README.md

-# how-to
+# Knowledge Base
-See the [Wiki](https://github.com/jasper-tms/how-to/wiki) for this repo's content.
+See the [Wiki](https://github.com/jasper-tms/knowledge-base/wiki) for this repo's content.